bet365 bonus code GOALMAX | $1,000 first bet safety net or $150 bonus | Goal.com US

 How to claim the bet365 promo code

-To claim one of the bet365 promos, you need to live in one of the following states: AZ, CO, IA, IN, KY, LA, NC, NJ, OH, VA.
+You can claim either of the bet365 promo offers if you live in one of the following states: AZ, CO, IA, IN, KY, LA, NC, NJ, OH, VA.

-- For the Safety net offer, make a cash bet of any amount.
-For the bet and get promo, you need to place a cash bet of $5 or more
+- The bet $5, get $150 in bonus bets offer requires a cash bet of at least $5

+- Bonus bets are valid for seven days after being credited to your account

-If you opt for the safety net offer and your first bet loses, bet365 will match your stake (up to $1000) in bonus bets.
-If your bet wins, you win the profits and the original stake.
+If you choose the $1,000 first bet safety net offer and your first bet misses, then bet365 will match your stake up to $1,000 in bonus bets.
+If your first bet wins, you collect the profits and your original stake.

 What can you use your bet365 bonus on today?

-It’s also crunch time in the NBA Playoffs.
-The Cavs are -5.5 point favorites over the Magic and the Knicks are also -5.5 point favorites over the 76ers as the home teams look to increase their series lead to 2-0.

-In the third series, the Lakers will need LeBron James in top form as they come in +7.5 point underdogs against the Denver Nuggets.
+The Minnesota Timberwolves are -3 favorites to go 2-0 over the Phoenix Suns.
+Meanwhile, the Dallas Mavericks are -2.5 point picks to square the series against the LA Clippers.

+The final game has the Milwaukee Bucks as -2 favorites over the Indiana Pacers.
+The Bucks won the opening game despite missing Giannis Antetokounmpo through injury, and will look to repeat the feat tonight.

-Head to bet365 and choose between a $1,000 first bet safety net or $150 in bonus bets with promo code GOALMAX and bet on your picks.
+Visit bet365 today, where new players can use promo code GOALMAX and choose between either a first bet safety net of up to $1,000, or $150 in bonus bets after wagering just $5, to use on all this great action.

 More info on bet365 promo offers